-Sub-area Criteria (i) Institutional planning and resource allocation processes 27.
-Provision has been made for the proposed programme in the institution's planning and resource allocation processes. (ii) Adequacy of funds 28.
+Sub-area Criteria (i) Institutional planning and 27.
+Provision has been made for the proposed programme in resource allocation processes the institution's planning and resource allocation processes. (ii) Adequacy of funds 28.
 The allocated funds are adequate to start the proposed programme, and continue it on a long-term basis.
 This includes also funds for the facilities and support services of the programme.

-10.7 Criteria for further (re-)accreditation of existing programmes
+10.7 Criteria for (re-)accreditation of existing programmes

-Existing programmes have to meet NCHE's criteria for further reaccreditation and the requirements of other stakeholders as well, in order to be continued.36 In the case of existing programmes, the focus of the (re-)accreditation is on implementation aspects of a programme and achieved learning outcomes, i.e. the outcomes that a graduate has actually acquired during his/her studies.
+Existing programmes have to meet the NCHE's criteria for (re-)accreditation and the requirements of other stakeholders as well, in order to be continued.38 In the case of existing programmes, the focus of (re-)accreditation is on implementation aspects of a programme and achieved learning outcomes, i.e. the outcomes that a graduate has actually acquired during his/her studies.